jckimble/vaultsql/README.md

 ```

 ## Configuration
-Uses all enviroment variables hashicorp vault uses along with `VAULT_SECRET_PATH` to set the database credentials path.
+Uses all environment variables Hashicorp Vault uses along with `VAULT_SECRET_PATH` to set the database credentials path.

 ## Usage
-VaultSQL discovers any loaded driver then wraps it, making it easy to use for any driver that hashicorp vault supports
+VaultSQL discovers any loaded driver then wraps it, making it easy to use for any driver that Hashicorp Vault supports
 ```go
 package main